ggerdsen/monster_shop_2005/final_stories.md

 As a customer
 After discounts are set, I see the discount terms on the (/merchant/:id/items) When I add enough of a single item to their cart, the bulk discount will automatically show up on the cart show page.
-The name of the discount(s) is show in the subtotal column along with the adjusted price(s) The total reflects the discounts applied in the subtotal column

-As a Default User

 When there is a conflict between two discounts, the greater of the two will be applied.
+The name of the discount(s) is shown in the subtotal column along with the adjusted price(s) The total reflects the discounts applied in the subtotal column

-Final story 5
+Final story 5 [x]
+As a customer, after click checkout on the cart show page (/cart), I see the adjusted prices in my orders new page.
+The total and subtotals all reflect the discounted price.

 Final discounted prices should appear on the orders show page.